-The Committee may meet and conduct business in person, by telephone, by videoconference or in a hybrid manner.
+The Committee and its panels may meet and conduct business in person, by telephone, by videoconference or in a hybrid manner.
 The Committee may make a decision by email by majority vote, if quorum requirements are met.
+A panel may make a decision by unanimous email vote.